What Parents Should Do If Their Teen Is Arrested In Texas

 - What conditions may be imposed (like curfew or school attendance)

-Parents play a key role here.
+Parents is key here.
 Show up.
 Speak respectfully.
 Show the court you are involved and ready to support your child through the process.
 Judges often weigh the level of parental support when making decisions.

 Understand Release Options